clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Six nights ago, Strahd’s undead forces began attacking the town.
 Each night, the Barovians beat back multiple waves of the dead—and each night, the horde comes ever-closer to breaching the village’s defenses.
 * Many Barovians fear that the village is doomed.
 The undead have infested the woods to the north, west, and south, blocking the Old Svalich Road just past the Ivlis River.
 With the Mists blocking passage to the east, the village has been effectively cut off from the world, left to survive on its own—or perish.

 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] can also share the village’s recent history, as well as most of the information in <span class="citation">Roleplaying Ismark (p.
 43)</span> and <span class="citation">Barovian Lore (p.
 26)</span>.
 However, Ismark doesn't mention a "mad wizard" and he doesn't suggest that the Vistani serve Strahd.
-(Note that Ismark’s father, Burgomaster Kolyan Indirovich, is still alive—albeit wounded—in the burgomaster’s mansion, and Ismark’s sister, Ireena Kolyana, hasn’t yet been bitten by Strahd.)
+(Note that Ismark’s father, Mayor Kolyan Indirovich, is still alive—albeit wounded—in the mayor’s mansion, and Ismark’s sister, Ireena Kolyana, hasn’t yet been bitten by Strahd.)
 ### Bildrath's Fury
 Shortly after Ismark begins answering the players' questions, read: